 Early Childhood Education (ECE) at YHIS includes programs for children from 3 – 6 years of age, specifically designed to support whole child learning.
 ECE provides a hands-on approach to learning.
 Classes are small with 10-20 students, depending on the grade.
 With both an Early Childhood teacher and a co-teacher in each class, individualized attention can be given to each child’s needs.

-For students from ages 3 to 6, these early years are critical in developing their language skills and other skills as a life time learner.
+For students from ages 3 to 6, these early years are critical in developing their language skills and other skills as a lifetime learner.
 Children in YHIS Bright Start first focus on oral language and vocabulary skills.
 As they grow and develop an emphasis on reading fluency and reading comprehension is addressed.
-This all ensures each child can reach their maximum potential as a life time learner.
+This ensures each child can reach their maximum potential as a lifetime learner.
 Bright Start includes large and small motor skills, learning science through a hands-on approach, and various social skills.

 We guide them on this road to discovery with our research-based standards and assessments along six developmental domains:

 social and emotional development

 The best learning is active and engaged.
 It can be found in ordinary places.
 These activities energize students and help them to see the holistic connections between mind, body, and spirit.
 Activities outside the classroom are not merely add-ons to the core curriculum.
 They are a continuous enrichment, a way to sustain and deepen learning.

 At YHIS we believe that co-curricular activities are an important part of education that extends beyond the classroom.
 Co-curricular activities provide motivation for learning, character building, physical growth, and creativity while developing confidence and educating the whole child.
 Students are encouraged to participate and explore all opportunities that interest them.
 Students who are involved in co-curricular opportunities become more invested in the school experience, therefore increasing the opportunity for higher academic performance and social well-being.